 - 22. The national funding formula has been incentivised to encourage councils to build additional homes.
 As such councils are rewarded as part of the New Homes Bonus (NHB) to build homes or bring back into use existing stock.
 In addition, an enhanced rate is paid for social housing.
 The 2017/18 budget settlement changed the formula for the NHB calculations.
 NHB was originally paid for 6 years but was reduced to 5 years in 2017/18 and was further reduced to 4 years from 2018/19 onwards.
 This was applied retrospectively to existing NHB allocations. - 23.
-However, 2020/21's new allocation will be for one year only and will not attract any legacy payments.
-It is likely the scheme won't exist in its current form from 2021/22, as it is being reviewed as part of the spending and fair funding review.
+The scheme was again amended in 2020/21 with the allocation being for one year only and will not attract any legacy payments.
+This will continue for 2021/22.
+It is likely the scheme won't exist in its current form from 2022/23, as it is being reviewed as part of the spending and fair funding review.
 This Council budgets for existing legacy payments and any new payments that are confirmed.
-Any future change by Government to reduce the amount or scope of existing legacy payments will cause a direct loss of income to the Council from the scheme of up to a total of £680k over the 2 years of 2021/22 and 2022/23. - 24.
+Any future change by Government to reduce the amount or scope of existing legacy payments will cause a direct loss of income to the Council from the scheme of up to a total of £284k in 2022/23. - 24.
 As mentioned earlier, the Government introduced a baseline for housing growth of 0.4% from 2017/18, up to which, the Council will receive no new allocation.
-The baseline for 2020/21 has remained at 0.4%.
-This means that for 2020/21's allocation, the first 124 properties do not attract a payment.
+The baseline for 2021/22 has remained at 0.4%.
+This means that for 2021/22's allocation, the first 125 properties do not attract a payment.